deadlyvipers/dojo_rules/introduction.md

-# Example
+# My favorite path is Git

 My name is Jorge Atempa.
 I like the programming, rock music, coffee and pizza.
-My favorite path is Git.